-JUDGE Ashok B. Hinchigeri J.
+Ashok B. Hinchigeri J.

-CITATION 2017 (4) AKR 757
+2017 (4) AKR 757; MANU/KA/1843/2017

-The petitioner challenged an order passed by the Karnataka State Commission for Safai Karmacharis, alleging that manual scavengers were employed to clean toilets and soak pits (kakkas gundis) at the petitioner's establishment.
-The petitioner contended that they had no scavengers on their payroll and that the cleaning work was outsourced to a contractor.
-The petitioner also argued that the Karnataka State Commission for Safai Karmacharis did not have the authority to entertain complaints regarding manual scavenging.
-The petitioner further claimed that the complaint lacked material particulars, including the date of the alleged manual scavenging and questioned the jurisdiction of the Commission.
+The Petitioner challenged an order passed by the Karnataka State Commission for Safai Karmacharis, alleging that manual scavengers were employed to clean toilets and soak pits (kakkas gundis) at the Petitioner's establishment.
+The Petitioner contended that they had no manual scavengers on their payroll and that the cleaning work was outsourced to a contractor.
+The Petitioner also argued that the Karnataka State Commission for Safai Karmacharis did not have the authority to entertain complaints regarding manual scavenging.
+The Petitioner further claimed that the complaint lacked material particulars, including the date of the alleged manual scavenging and questioned the jurisdiction of the Commission.